-To identify and execute a diversified portfolio of multidisciplinary transportation research projects collaborating with external parties.
+To identify and execute a diversified portfolio of multidisciplinary transportation research projects with collaboration among PATH staff, UC Berkeley faculty, and postgraduate research students.

 WHAT IS THE NEED?

 Caltrans needs an academic partner to assist in the task of understanding, considering, and utilizing Intelligent Transportation System (ITS) technologies that may be exceptionally beneficial to California's travelers.
 PATH Research Center is a critical component in the statewide ITS Research Program focusing on improving mobility and safety with advanced ideas, technologies, and a deployment emphasis.
 It provides Caltrans the tools needed to meet its Safety and System Performance goals by conducting leading-edge research, evaluating and conducting controlled experiments and field operational tests, and developing public/private/academic partnerships, using the expertise of a knowledgeable and experienced staff in ITS research.